Road & Highway Repair in Auckland

 Kerb and Channel Damaged by Heavy Vehicles

 Concrete kerb and channel along your road has been cracked, broken, or displaced by heavy vehicle overrun or ground movement.
-Damaged kerbing allows stormwater to bypass the drainage system and erode the road edge, causing further pavement failure.
+Damaged kerbing lets stormwater bypass the drainage system and erode the road edge, causing further pavement failure.

 6